Kashmir Travel Guide 2026: Everything a First-Time Visitor Needs to Know

 4Haggling is Expected

-5Altitude Note
+5Altitude Awareness

-6Book Gondola Early
+6Book the Gondola Early

-Kashmir's Food — What to Eat
+Kashmir\'s Food -- What to Eat

 Frequently Asked Questions